|

 175mm or 170mm

-I've never had a problem shortening a 175 or 170 by 22mm.
+I've never had a problem shortening a 175 or 170 by 21 or 22mm.
 (Not so far anyway, but it certainly could happen.)

 If I tap into a tunnel, because it is unusually long on your arms, I don't charge enough to be responsible for replacement.